instabot42/gpg-password-store/README.md

 #### List all your passwords

-`pass ls`
+`pass ls [search]`

-shows a list of all the passwords in your store (just the names you gave them, not the actual passwords)
+Shows a list of all the passwords in your store (just the names you gave them, not the actual passwords).
+If you pass an optional search term, only record names that contain the text in their title will be shown

 #### Find and show a password entry